microsoft/msagljs/SUPPORT.md

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+For new issues, file your bug or feature request as a new issue.

 ## Microsoft Support Policy